Black Friday Sale

 Social media is the last thing we do before bed and can lead to more stress, physically, mentally and emotionally.

-Graph showing the survey results for the question, Is the last thing you do before you go to sleep look at social media?
+Is the last thing you do before you go to sleep look at social media?
+Yes - 90%.
+No - 10%.

 Using social media late at night can affect our sleeping patterns.
 The blue light emitted from your phone, laptop or other hand-held device inhibits the pineal gland.
 Behavioural optometrist Bhavin Shah, who specialises in the way we use our eyes says; "The pineal gland regulates and produces the hormone Melatonin to send signals for us to sleep.
 The inhibition from blue light is essential during the day because it keeps us awake, but at night, when the light is low, the production should increase so we sleep.
 The blue light from screens therefore keeps people awake for longer."